-Campsite Limit - Maximum use and vehicle capacity permitted at a single campsite is eight people, one camper unit, or two vehicles (only one of which can be an RV) per site.
+Campsite Limit - Maximum use and vehicle capacity permitted at a single campsite is six people, one camper unit, or two vehicles (only one of which can be an RV) per site.

 No person, party, or organization shall be permitted to camp in designated areas for more than the total maximum number of days as follows: